A New Home Server - AOOSTAR WTR PRO N100

 Limited M.2 SSD Performance

-Another limitation is that the m.2 slot only supports PCIe Gen3 x2 speeds rather than the more standard Gen3 x4.
+Another limitation is that the m.2 slot only supports PCIe Gen3 x2 speeds rather than the full 4 lanes.
 This effectively cuts the potential bandwidth in half for NVMe drives.
 While this won't be noticeable for many workloads, it does mean you won't be able to achieve the maximum speeds that PCIe Gen3 NVMe drives are capable of.
+For my current casual NAS usage, these limitations aren't deal-breakers, but they're important considerations for anyone requiring maximum throughput.

 Troubleshooting: The Vibration Problem

-One issue emerged quickly: the server vibrated considerably.
+I notice one issue quickly: the server vibrated considerably.
 This was my first time using enterprise drives, which are known for their vibration and noise levels.
-Initially, I assumed this was normal behavior.
+At first, I assumed this was normal behavior.

 However, since the server sits in my living room, the vibration noise became unbearable during quiet nighttime.
 After a quick Google search, I found that some people add velcro strips to their NAS to reduce vibration.